-- Finished your diploma in an EU/EFTA state; or
+- You finished your diploma in an EU/EFTA state; or

-- Are a citizen of an EU/EFTA state; or
+- You are a citizen of an EU/EFTA state; or

 Requirements for Direct Recognition of the Diploma

-The following are the conditions for receiving a diploma from an EU/EFTA nation that can be accepted in Switzerland:
+The following conditions must be met in order for an EU/EFTA diploma to be accepted in Switzerland:

 - A dated and signed application form.